How To Crochet A Granny Square Bag

 Finished!
 Patchwork knitting bag.

-I am properly happy that it’s all done and in use.
-It looks so much better than I thought it would too.
-I was getting bored of seeing lots of little unstitched hexagons.
+I am properly happy that it’s all done and in use; it’s great for storing my crochet projects!
+It looks so much better than I thought it would, too.
+I was getting bored with seeing lots of little unstitched hexagons, waiting to be sewn together.

 My finished patchwork knitting bag!

-Lots of indivdually tacked hexies sat in a paper bag for over three years.
-Every now and again I’d get them out of the bag to look at them and that was about it.
+Lots of individually tacked hexies sat in a paper bag for over three years.
+Now and again, I’d get them out of the bag to look at them, and that was about it.
 Back in they’d go and I’d do something else instead.
-Eventually I found that it was time to start.
+Eventually, I found that it was time to start sewing.

 planning